 The COVID-19 pandemic is transforming how we work – and live.
 More than ever, it is important that we come together to help and to support each other.

-We’ve put together a collection of resources that you may find helpful when leading and through crisis and uncertain times.
+Here are articles you may find helpful when leading and through crisis and uncertain times.

 Crises are most often over-managed and under-led.
 The best leaders navigate rough waters deftly, saving lives, energizing organizations, and inspiring communities.